Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 Here is a list of known issues in the tech preivew :

-- **Incorrect span orders in case of high resolution spans**
+- **Incorrect span orders**
-    - When the timimg resolution is high few spans may be displayed in wrong order
+    - When spans have very short duration few spans may be displayed in wrong order
-- **Incorrect handling of 5xx errors**
+- **Incorrect handling of certain error conditions**
-  - Broken traces when the backend returns a 5xx error.
+  - Traces may be broken when there are certain error conditions.
 Ex: When DNS name resolution failed
 - **Missing spans during high traffic volumes**
     - When no sampling rule is enabled during a high traffic volume scenario, some traces could be missing span